When I graduated from college my Mom’s advice for my first foray into the real world was:

 - Life Insurance (do you need life insurance?)

 - Estate planning (the legal way to make sure your money goes to who you want it to)

 - Tax planning (because those rules are a lot)

 You can DIY or hire a financial planner to calculate your target savings rate.

 If you decide to hire someone, it’s good to find a fee-only fiduciary.
 That means they won’t get a commission for selling you products and they’re legally required to act in your best interest.

-Whatever calculator you decide to use, this is the basic idea:
+Whatever financial planning calculator you decide to use, this is the basic idea: